-is the first step to having a positive borrowing experience.
-So, how do you know which installment loan is the right choice for you?
+It might seem like it goes without saying, but choosing the right online installment loan is the first step to having a positive borrowing experience.
+So, how do you know which installment loan is right for you?
 Finding a reputable lender, and avoiding the not-so-reputable ones, might be easier said than done, but it’s nothing you can’t handle.

+It may be tempting to go with the first offer you see, but you need to ensure you’re working with a trustworthy provider.
 Avoid any lenders that don’t give you the information you need to make an informed decision or ask for cash upfront.
-Do your homework when it comes to finding a good lender near you and shop around before you make any kind of financial commitment.
+Do your homework regarding finding a good lender near you and shop around before you make any financial commitment.

-Once you’ve settled on a lender that checks the right boxes of convenience and overall cost of the loan, you need to thoroughly review all the details of your loan agreement.
+Once you’ve settled on a lender that checks the right boxes for convenience and the overall cost of the loan, you need to thoroughly review all the details of your loan agreement.
 Find out what factors might come into play, like your credit score or your monthly income.

-Top loan amounts and terms will vary from state to state, and sometimes from one municipality to the next.
+Top loan amounts and terms will vary from state to state and sometimes from one municipality to the next.
 With that said, there are situations where you could qualify for a loan amount beyond your needs.
 While the idea of having some extra pocket money to spend may sound appealing, taking out a loan for more than you need could weigh you down with unnecessary debt.

-then following through on your financial obligations should be the point you take away from it.
-Depending on who your lender is, making late payments or missing payments entirely could cost you in penalties, late fees, higher interest or even cause damage your credit score.
-This is another good reason to carefully consider how much you can afford to borrow, and who you should trust to go into this financial agreement with.
+If responsible borrowing is the theme of today’s lesson in financial literacy, then following through on your financial obligations should be the point you take away from it.
+Depending on who your lender is, making late or missing payments entirely could incur penalties, late fees, and higher interest.
+Furthermore, it could damage your credit score.
+This is another good reason to carefully consider how much you can afford to borrow and who you should enter into this financial agreement with.

 So what are you waiting for?
-If you’ve thought about how installment loans could help you reach your personal financial goals, its time to begin your search for a provider.
+If you’ve thought about how installment loans could help you reach your personal financial goals, it's time to begin your search for a provider.
 The web can be a great resource for the financial education and tools you’re looking for.
-Shop around, borrow responsibly, and make your payments in full and on time.
+Shop around, borrow responsibly, and pay in full and on time.